flowground/amazonaws-com-comprehend-connector/README.md

 - API Key
 ## Actions

+### BatchDetectDominantLanguage
-### Determines the dominant language of the input text for a batch of documents.
-For a list of languages that Amazon Comprehend can detect, see <a href="http://docs.aws.amazon.com/comprehend/latest/dg/how-languages.html">Amazon Comprehend Supported Languages</a>.
+> Determines the dominant language of the input text for a batch of documents.
+For a list of languages that Amazon Comprehend can detect, see <a href="http://docs.aws.amazon.com/comprehend/latest/dg/how-languages.html">Amazon Comprehend Supported Languages</a>.<br/>

 #### Input Parameters
 * `Action` - _required_